Jamonygr/azure-landing-zone-lab/wiki/reference/hardening.md

 # Hardening and hygiene checklist (current lab profile)

 Use this to tighten the lab after initial deployment.
-The current profile runs with VPN off and a public jumpbox; firewall is on; LB is public; many PaaS services are enabled.
+The current profile runs with VPN off and a public jumpbox; firewall is on; LB is public; Application Gateway is enabled; several PaaS services are enabled.

 ## Highest-priority fixes